-It’s shore season, mamas, and Point Pleasant Beach Boardwalk checks off all the family-friendly boxes—a boardwalk filled with games and rides, long stretches of beach, food stands with local seafood and treats (hello ice cream), and a place where you can freshen up after a hot day—making it one of the most popular beaches on the Jersey Shore.
-And while Jenkinson’s Boardwalk and Aquarium are the main draws, you’ll find there’s a lot for your family to do on and off the boards for a day trip or week-long vacation.
+Shore season is here, and Jenkinson’s Boardwalk in Point Pleasant Beach checks off all the family-friendly boxes— games and rides, long stretches of beach, food stands with local seafood and treats (hello, ice cream), and a place where you can freshen up after a hot day—making it one of the most popular beaches on the Jersey Shore.
+And while Jenkinson’s Boardwalk and Aquarium are the main draws, you’ll find a lot for your family to do on and off the boards for a day trip or week-long vacation.
 Thinking of heading there this summer?
 Read on for everything about the Point Pleasant Beach Boardwalk and Jenks (as locals affectionately call it) and what to know before you go. (featured image of the Point Pleasant Beach boardwalk)

 Catch some rays at Jenkinson’s Beach off of the Point Pleasant Beach Boardwalk

 Stroll the boards on the Point Pleasant Beach Boardwalk